aaliosmanarabaci-sketch/kramerai/replit.md

 ## Overview

 The Cosmo Kramer Ideas Tool is a creative web application that generates entrepreneurial business ideas inspired by the chaotic creativity of Cosmo Kramer from Seinfeld.
-The application uses OpenAI's GPT API to generate unique, creative business ideas based on user-selected filters (industry, budget, complexity, and target audience).
+The application uses Google Gemini API to generate unique, creative business ideas based on user-selected filters (industry, budget, complexity, and target audience).
+Users can save favorite ideas, export them as PDFs, and even generate completely random ideas with the "Try My Luck" feature.
 The design embraces a retro-modern fusion aesthetic that channels Kramer's playful energy through a polished, contemporary interface.

 ## User Preferences